Blake Snell shines on mound and Dodgers hold off Phillies 4-3 for 2-0 lead in NLDS

 Roki Sasaki entered and retired NL batting champion Trea Turner on a groundout to second for the rookie's second career save — both in this series.
 Freeman went to his knees to pick Tommy Edman's poor throw on his backhand, keeping his right toe on the bag before rolling over onto his back with the ball.

+Phillies manager Rob Thomson said he will likely hold a team meeting once the team gets to Los Angeles.

+“I love the fight in the eighth and ninth inning,” he said.
+“They fought like hell, and hopefully that carries over into Wednesday.
+But this is a resilient group.
+Our backs are against the wall.
+We’ve just got to come out fighting.”

-Kepler tripled in the eighth and scored on Turner's single to trim it to 4-1.
+Kepler flashed some of that late spirit when he tripled in the eighth and scored on Turner's single to trim it to 4-1.

 A two-time Cy Young Award winner, Snell was sensational in holding the Phillies to another mostly punchless effort in the playoffs.
 Turner, NL home run champion Kyle Schwarber and two-time NL MVP Bryce Harper went a combined 1 for 10 with five strikeouts.